Best care practices while in orthodontic treatment

 Your retainer has an important role

-Orthodontic care doesn’t end once your braces are removed.
+Orthodontic care doesn’t end once your braces or aligners are removed.
 When you are through with active treatment, your retainer plays a critical role in stabilizing the new position of your teeth.
 You need to wear your retainer every night to prevent your teeth from shifting.

 Also, be sure to:

 - Treat your retainer gently – When you put your retainer in, check that it’s securely in place.
 When you remove it, loosen it in several places before gently dislodging it.